 for both its async & sync HTTP communication.

-Configure the WebClient
+Create and Configure the WebClient

 1 2 3 4 | <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-webflux</artifactId> </dependency> |